 Congratulations, you had a video go viral — now what?
 What happens after the curtains close and you have this new audience from your viral video?

-A way to do this, as gathered from Todd and Rene’s conversation, is to “think like a viewer”.
-Take off your creator hat, and look at the content you like as well as the content in your niche through the lens of an audience member.
+As gathered from Todd and Rene’s conversation, a way to do this is to “think like a viewer.”
+Take off your creator hat, and look at the content you like and the content in your niche through the lens of an audience member.
 Take note of the things that kept you engaged with a video.
 Was it the editing?
 Or the storytelling?
 Did the creator have an especially charming personality?

-Take off your creator hat, and look at the content you like as well as the content in your niche through the lens of an audience member.
+Take off your creator hat, and look at the content you like and the content in your niche through the lens of an audience member.
 Take note of the things that kept you engaged with a video.
 Was it the editing?
 Or the storytelling?
 Did the creator have an especially charming personality?

 Take a multi-format approach to your YouTube content

 With all the opportunities for multi-format content creation today – long-form, Live, Shorts, podcasts, and even multi-language content – it might feel like you're juggling way too much.

 In addition, if you're producing content that appeals to different audiences or in different formats, you may be considering if it makes sense to have it all on one channel or if it would be better to separate it into different channels.

 The answer comes down to two things: you and your audience.
 If a channel makes sense and you feel supported enough to take on something new, by all means, go for it.
 But don’t burn yourself going multi-format out in the hopes that it’ll accelerate your growth.